bartkozal/hocus-pocus/docs/grid.md

 </div>
 ```

-Grid with two elements where content of the first one is aligned to the
+Create a grid where content of a first item is aligned to left and content
-left and content of the second one is aligned to the right.
+of a second item is aligned to right.

 <div class="example">
   <div class="grid grid-pair">